 - A 2009 study (Gul ) found that intrauterine exposure to wireless radiation had a toxic effect on the ovaries and concluded that microwaves of cell phones will be able to reduce the number of follicles in rats with several known and undoubtedly, countless unknown mechanisms.

 - Cell phone masts also appear to influence pregnancy rates.
 Research published by Augner found that people who lived less than 100 meters away from mobile phone antennas had higher levels of alpha-amylase enzyme in their saliva, which is an indication of increased stress levels.
-Newer research (Courtney Lynch) found that women with the highest levels of this enzyme in their saliva had 29% less chance of pregnancy compared with those with lower levels .
+Newer research (Courtney Lynch) found that women with the highest levels of this enzyme in their saliva had a 29% lower chance of pregnancy compared with those with lower levels .

 Though causal evidence of one or more mechanism(s) are not yet fully refined, it is generally accepted that oxidative stress and free radical action may be responsible for the recorded genotoxic effects of EMFs which may lead to impairments in fertility and reproduction.
 Free radical action and/or hydrolytic enzymes like DNAase induced by exposure to EMFs may constitute the biochemical actions leading to adverse changes in hormones essential in males and female reproduction, DNA damage, which in turn causes damage to sperm motility, viability, and sperm morphology.
 Such exposures are now common in men who use and who wear wireless devices on their body, or use wireless-mode laptop computers.
 It may also account for damage to ovarian cells and female fertility, and miscarriage in women (ELFEMF at 16 mG intermittent exposure).
 Bioinitiative Report 2012

-In case of pregnancy, are there effects to the fetus from artificial electromagnetic radiation?
+In Case of pregnancy, are there effects to the fetus from artificial electromagnetic radiation?

 How to determine how much radiation you receive each day